quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/ConcurrencyNetModern/concu_part09_3.3_Immutabilit.md

 #### Parallel Programs and Complexity

 Background context: The text introduces the concept of parallel programs and their complexity.
-It explains how Big O notation can be adapted for parallel algorithms by introducing a parameter \(P\) representing the number of cores.
+It explains how Big O notation can be adapted for parallel algorithms by introducing a parameter $P$ representing the number of cores.

 :p How does Big O notation apply to parallel programs?
 ??x
 In parallel programming, Big O notation is adjusted to account for the number of processing units (cores).
-The cost of an operation in a parallel program can be expressed as \(O(n/P)\), where \(n\) is the input size and \(P\) is the number of cores.
+The cost of an operation in a parallel program can be expressed as $O(n/P)$, where $ n$is the input size and $ P$ is the number of cores.
 This accounts for distributing the work among multiple processors.

-For instance, if you have a list search that would normally take linear time \(O(n)\) on a single core, splitting it across 4 cores would reduce its complexity to \(O(n/4)\).
+For instance, if you have a list search that would normally take linear time $O(n)$ on a single core, splitting it across 4 cores would reduce its complexity to $O(n/4)$.

 ```java
 // Pseudo-code example: Parallel search in Java (simplified)